Three pairs of congruences concerning sums of central binomial coefficients: Introduction

 \section{Introduction}

-In the past decades, many people studied congruences modulo a power of a prime $p$ for sums of binomial coefficients (see, for instance, \cite{az-amm-2017,G,gl-arxiv-2019,mao-jnt-2017,mp-jmaa-2017,mw-ijnt-2019,mc-crmath-2019,st-aam-2010,st-ijnt-2011}).
+In the past decades, many people studied congruences modulo a power of a prime $p$ for sums of binomial coefficients.
 A certain number concern the central binomial coefficients and have the form